 - Delayed learning in young children

 - Weight gain and obesity

 - Increased risk for heart disease, diabetes, and other conditions associated with a sedentary lifestyle

-Can too much screen time make children and teens misbehave?
-A 2017 study involving parents who had a child between 3-17 years old associated higher levels of screen time with more sleep disturbances and linked the latter to youth behavioral problems.
+Can too much screen time also make children and teens misbehave?
+A 2017 study on parents who had a child between 3-17 years old associated higher levels of screen time with more sleep disturbances and linked the latter to youth behavioral problems.

 Recommended Screen Time by Age Groups